-After a good score in 10th grade, I opted for the commerce stream and luckily got admission in one of the most prestigious colleges in Mumbai – Narsee Monjee College.
+After a good score in 10th grade, I opted for the commerce stream and luckily got admission to one of the most prestigious colleges in Mumbai - Narsee Monjee College.
 It was at this college that I made up my mind to pursue CA!

 Why CA?
 Well, almost 90% of my batchmates were studying to become CAs, and most importantly, my dad is a CA too!
 Also to note, CA as a career option is one of the most respected in the commerce stream as far as I know.

 So, after evaluating other career options, pursuing CA seemed most suitable for me.

 CPT and IPCC were easy!

 Like most students pursuing CA from India, right after the 12th board exams, I enrolled for the CA course, and here started my journey.
 This was in 2009.

 CPT: I was 18 when I cleared CPT on the first attempt.
 I immediately started articleship in Audit/Assurance with a Big 4 firm for 3.5 years.
 (At that time, we were given an option to start articles after passing CPT exams!)